Cancer Research UK has a clinical trials database. This includes trials that:

 Who can enter the trial

 We take this information directly from the protocol.
 We generally include all inclusion and exclusion criteria, although we may group some together.
-For example, we may group specific blood tests together as ‘satisfactory blood test results’.
+For example, we usually group specific blood tests together as ‘satisfactory blood test results’.

 - stage and grade of cancer